This experiment might lead to better flu vaccines

-Researchers think they’ve taken a solid step towards making a better flu vaccine by fiddling around with the genetics of flu viruses.
+Researchers think they’ve taken a solid step towards making a better flu vaccine by fiddling around with the genetics of influenza viruses.

 Current flu vaccines are not very good, experts agree.